 In order to provide early access to the following stage of the project, Liberty Industrial was given a direction to accelerate the program and hand the site back in 7 separate portions.
 The mobilisation of additional resources and the ability to work simultaneously on various work fronts ensured the revised handover dates were met, shortening the overall program by over 1 month.
 A significant amount of additional work was also completed during this time, including the removal of all stormwater infrastructure and contaminated soils throughout the IMEX Terminal footprint.

 During the removal of the stormwater pipework, a significant amount of asbestos contaminated soil was identified.
 The identification of the contaminated material resulted in the establishment of a number of asbestos exclusion zones throughout the site and, under the supervision of the client’s hygienist, over 7,000t of asbestos contaminated soil was excavated and disposed off-site.
 Despite the significant amount of work involved, the identification of the contaminated material did not result in any impact on the overall delivery program.

-In preparation for the following construction and earthwork stages of the project, Liberty Industrial were asked to oversee the importation of sandstone fill material.
-The additional works involved the establishment of a stockpiling area, management of up to 150 truck deliveries per day and the stockpiling and environmental maintenance of the imported material.
-Throughout the 3 month period during which Liberty Industrial were responsible for the stockpile, approximately 145,000 m3 of material was imported to the site.
+In preparation for the following construction and earthwork stages of the project, Liberty Industrial was asked to oversee the importation of sandstone fill material.
+The additional works involved the establishment of a stockpiling area, management of up to 150 truck deliveries per day, and the stockpiling and environmental maintenance of the imported material.
+Throughout the 3 month period during which Liberty Industrial was responsible for the stockpile, approximately 145,000 m3 of material was imported to the site.

 The overall project which included the three separate contracts and extensive contract variations was awarded Best Remedial Project (>$1M) at the 2018 ALGA Annual Industry Excellence Awards.
 The project was also shortlisted as a finalist in the 2019 Civil Contractors Federation Earth Awards in the Excellence in Civil Construction (>$75M) category.